redpanda-data/connect/website/docs/guides/bloblang/about.md

 root.things = this.foo.split(",").map_each( this.parse_json().catch({}) )
 ```

-However, the `catch` method only acts on errors, sometimes it's also useful to set a fall back value when a query returns `null` in which case the [method `or`][methods.or] can be used the same way:
+However, the `catch` method only acts on errors, sometimes it's also useful to set a fall back value when a query returns `null` in which case the [method `or`][blobl.methods.or] can be used the same way:

 ```coffee
 # Map "default" if either the element index 5 does not exist, or the underlying